 This novel takes place in 19th century West Africa, at a time when Europeans were only beginning to make inroads into Nigeria.
 The main character is an Igbo man named Okonkwo, a strong, proud, and abusive man who is desperately afraid of looking weak.
 In this respect, he embodies the darker aspects of the patriarchal Igbo culture he comes from.

-This book was part of Post-Colonial Literature course I took during my senior year in high school and was the brainchild of one of the best teachers I have ever had (thank you, Mr. Gamble!)
-It was eye-opening to say the least and taught me a great deal about African history, culture, literature, and how these things are so very underappreciated and misrepresented in our corner of the world.
+This book was part of the Post-Colonial Literature course I took during my senior year in high school and was the brainchild of one of the best teachers I have ever had (thank you, Mr. Gamble!)
+It was eye-opening, to say the least, and taught me a great deal about African history, culture, and literature, and how these things are so very underappreciated and misrepresented in our corner of the world.

 5. The Joys of Motherhood (1979) by Buchi Emechita